Kaden5480/poy-tweaks-of-yore/README.md

 - Disable eagles once they have been found
 - Disable swans at the Castle of the Swan King
 - No longer detach rope when looking at it
-- No longer interact with the pocket watch when looking at it

 # Installing
 ## BepInEx